Open Thread: Louisville vs. Syracuse

-Filed under: Open Thread: Louisville vs. Syracuse By Mike Rutherford@CardChronicle Dec 29, 2022, 6:39pm EST / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Open Thread: Louisville vs. Syracuse Reddit Pocket Flipboard Email Scott Utterback/Courier Journal / USA TODAY NETWORK The Cards return to action with a 7 p.m. tip on the ACC Network Extra.
+Filed under: Open Thread: Louisville vs. Syracuse Go Cards.
+By Mike Rutherford@CardChronicle Jan 3, 2023, 6:45pm EST / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Open Thread: Louisville vs. Syracuse Reddit Pocket Flipboard Email Programming note: Tonight’s game has been moved from ESPNU to ESPNews.
 Go Cards.
-More From Card Chronicle CC Podcast: A Louisville-Kentucky game like no other Louisville Defeats Syracuse 86-77 Vote now for the 2022 Card Chronicle Person of the Year Jack Plummer Signs With Louisville Football Now accepting nominations for the 2022 Card Chronicle Person of the Year Seedy K’s Peerless Bowl Prognostications Loading comments...
+More From Card Chronicle Louisville-Syracuse preview Donovan Mitchell drops franchise record 71 in Cavs win Louisville Drops One to Duke 63-56 Seedy K’s GameCap: Kentucky Everything Kenny Payne said after Louisville’s loss to Kentucky Louisville handled by Kentucky, 86-63 Loading comments...

 Loading comments...